Technical Implementation

 Data Structure

-Bankr gets its configuration from ./bankr.yaml in the starting folder, and saves its data within a further data folder, which is defined in bankr.yaml.
+Bankr gets its configuration from ./bankr.yaml in the starting folder, and saves its data within a data folder, which is defined in bankr.yaml.
 As a YAML file, it is human-readable in any editor.
 Further YAMLs, see below, define the data structure.
 These files are commented, so please see the infos there.
-Furthermore, Bankr never writes any *.yaml config files, but saves only data by pickling it.
+Furthermore, Bankr never writes any *.yaml config files, but saves only Book data by pickling it.

 Only unpickle data with Bankr, which was pickled by it!